Changes in NYSLA Applications, Licenses, and Permits

 - Lender and Donor: Any individual who directly or indirectly (by gift or loan) provides 10% or more of the funds being invested in the proposed licensed business.

-While the NYSLA still requires principals (the individuals outlined above) to also submit fingerprints, it may waive the requirement for good cause, which includes (but is not limited to):
+While the NYSLA still requires principals (the individuals outlined above) to also submit fingerprints, it may waive the requirement for a good cause, which includes (but is not limited to):

 - Physical impairment that prevents the principal from providing fingerprints.